Volunteering is a blast at the Virginia Air & Space Center

-Docent/Tour Guide: The Docent -- a volunteer educator -- provides tours of the Center for groups of all ages, interpreting the Center's artifacts and displays to illustrate concepts and ideas.
+The Docent — an unpaid educator — provides tours of the Center for groups of all ages, interpreting the Center’s artifacts and displays to illustrate concepts and ideas.
 Most Docent participation occurs on weekday mornings.
 Some weekday afternoons and weekends may also require Docent-guided tours.

-Special Events Assistant: Assists during Special Events in manning information or activity tables, decorating, and interacting with visitors during public openings and special promotions, STEM Saturdays and Center Public Engagement events, Birthday Parties, Community Outreaches and other featured Center activities.
+Assists during Special Events in manning information or activity tables, decorating, and interacting with visitors during public openings and special promotions, Halloween and Christmas public events, Birthday Parties, Community Outreaches (such as Bay Days) and other featured Center activities.